alphagov/government-service-design-manual/technical-architecture/loadandperformancetesting.md

 status: draft
 ---

-{:.intro}
 History is littered with countless Government projects which collapsed under load or which worked slowly enough to frustrate users.
-As a Government service it is important that your systems and applications are performant and can deal with exected (and unexpected) levels of traffic.
+As a Government service it is important that your systems and applications are performant and can deal with expected (and unexpected) levels of traffic.
 This means doing some capacity planning work up front but it also means doing specific load and performance testing.

-## Guidance/Tool
+## Guidance

 ### Capacity planning